Learn / Guides / SaaS startup guide

-For the boat to work, you have to build a sail and find the wind to power it—so in less nautical terms, for your company to succeed you need to build a product that satisfies the needs of a market and its potential customers.
+For the boat to work, you have to build a sail and find the wind to power it—so in less nautical terms, for your company to succeed you need to build a product whose value proposition satisfies the needs of a market and its potential customers.

 Measuring and understanding product/market fit

-In principle, you can measure product/market fit with surveys that identify what percentage of your users think your product is a ‘must-have’.
+In principle, you can measure product/market fit with surveys that identify what percentage of your users think your new product is a ‘must-have’.
 But more often than not, product/market fit is less about hypothetical numbers and percentages, and more about an in-depth and tangible understanding of who your customers are, and how they feel about you and your product.
 Is it creating organic growth, where people spread the word on their own?
 Are people willing to pay for your product?
 If they are, you have product/market fit.
 The road to product/market fit is often driven by finding customers via word-of-mouth, before you build a marketing engine to scale user acquisition.